 Should I Purchase Vegan Cheese or Make it From Home?

 While many of these ingredients can be purchased from a store that carry vegan cheese brands, they can be highly processed and low in nutrient content.
-Therefore, your best option is to make your own vegan cheese at home because it’s more affordable and healthier.
+Therefore, your best option is to make your own vegan cheese at home because it’s affordable and healthy.
 This way you’ll know exactly which ingredients are in your cheese and eliminate the ingredients that negatively impact your health.
 In turn, this will also save you the time it takes you to scope out the cheese aisles at your local grocery store.
 Feel free to try out our vegan, organic, and non-GMO cheese making products from your local cheese making expert--The CheeseMaker!